Paper Subdivisions

 As of 1 December 2021, a reference to an Environment Protection zone E1, E2, E3 or E4 in a document should be taken to be a reference to a Conservation zone C1, C2, C3 or C4.
 For further information please view Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021.

-Paper subdivisions are historical subdivisions that were approved on paper but generally lack formed roads, drainage, reticulated water, sewer or electricity, and in most cases are not zoned for development.
+Paper subdivisions are historical, undeveloped subdivisions that were approved on paper but generally lack infrastructure like formed roads, drainage, reticulated water, sewer or electricity, and in most cases are not zoned for development.

-Events that created and impacted Shoalhaven’s Paper Subdivisions and their zoning.
+Events that created and impacted Shoalhaven’s paper subdivisions and their zoning are as follows:

 1908